Arch4nge/OC_P6_bis/README.md

 # Load requirement
-Run pip3 install -r ./requirements.txt
+Run ```pip3 install -r ./requirements.txt```

 Ensure that your remote windows host has a samba server enable.

 Your local host must have certbot installed.

-Also please note that this script use OVH as cloud provider
+Also please note that this script use OVH as cloud provider in order to validate the letsencrypt operation.

 # Customisation of the script